toliuyi/contract-description/EIP/eip-MY.md

    * @param lang ISO 639 language code of the description.
 If there is no description in specified language, "en" used as default.
    * @return Description string in UTF8 encoding which supports argument injection,such as "Deposite $(_value)[18]$ Ether".
    */
-  function getDesc(address contractAddr, bytes4 selector, bytes5 lang) constant external returns (string) {
+  function getDesc(address contractAddr, bytes4 selector, bytes5 lang) view external returns (string) {
     if(bytes(desc_store[contractAddr][selector][lang]).length != 0) return desc_store[contractAddr][selector][lang];
     else return desc_store[contractAddr][selector]["en"];
   }